 - Cash Pool (an alliance of mainly foreign-owned banks, as well as some smaller German players).

 In small towns and villages, there will often only be a Sparkasse or a Volksbank ATM.
 Fees usually range from €3 to €5 if you use an ATM which is not part of your bank’s network or alliance.
 Therefore the advice is: If you’re travelling into the boonies for a long weekend (hiking, spa, ski trip, camping), go to your bank at home before making the trip, to avoid being stung by rip-off ATM service charges.

 Of course, as a new arrival, it’s perfectly understandable that you probably can’t speak fluent German.

-When considering how to open a German bank account, you’re very restricted here.
-In most cases it is a case of good fortune whether there is an employee in a branch or on the other end of the customer service phone line who speaks English.
+In most cases it’s down to good fortune whether there is an employee in a branch or on the other end of the customer service phone line who speaks English.

 As with most things in life, if you are friendly and you speak slowly and clearly, your chances of success will no doubt be higher than approaching this with a feeling of entitlement and speaking at normal speed, without moderating your accent.

 Definitely check out our article where we compare the most popular choises for German bank accounts for expats.

 Before you do though, it’s worth considering what is important to you as a customer.